 ‘The impact of the UK leaving the EU will correlate to how the economy performs, eg do investors still have confidence in the UK economy?
 Do companies still want office space in the UK?
 My colleagues are advising many institutions about where they need to be based and how they will be regulated post-Brexit.’

-Emma Matebalavu is a partner in the finance group at Clifford Chance.
+Emma Matebalavu is a partner and head of London finance at Clifford Chance.

 What are the likely implications of Brexit for construction law?

-Alexandra Anderson is a partner in the construction and engineering department at RPC.
+Ryan Lavers is a partner in the construction and engineering department at Womble Bond Dickinson (UK) LLP.

 What are the likely implications of Brexit for corporate law?

-James Wood is a partner in the corporate department at Sidley Austin.
+James Wood is a partner in the corporate department at Sidley Austin LLP.

 What are the likely implications of Brexit for employment law?